Medical Policy: 02.01.16

 Original Effective Date: January 2002

-Reviewed: February 2016
+Reviewed: February 2017

 Revised: March 2015

 Non-melanoma skin cancers are the most common malignancies in the Caucasian population.
 Basal cell carcinoma (BCC) is most often found in light-skinned individuals and is the most common of the cutaneous malignancies.
-Although the tumors rarely metastasize, they can be locally invasive if left untreated, leading to significant local destruction and disfigurement.
+Although BCC tumors rarely metastasize, they can be locally invasive if left untreated, leading to significant local destruction and disfigurement.
 The most prevalent forms of BCC are nodular BCC and superficial BCC.
 Bowen's disease is a squamous cell carcinoma (SCC) in situ with the potential for significant lateral spread.
 Metastases are rare, with less than 5% of cases advancing to invasive SCC.
 Lesions may appear on sun-exposed or covered skin.
 Excision surgery is the preferred treatment for smaller non-melanoma skin lesions and those not in problematic areas, such as the face and digits.
-Other established treatments include topical 5-fuorouracil, imiquimod, and cryotherapy.
+Other established treatments include topical 5-fuorouracil, topical imiquimod, and cryotherapy.
 Poor cosmesis resulting from surgical procedures and skin irritation induced by topical agents can be significant problems.

 Principles of Treatment for Basal Cell Skin Cancers